alos-source/alos-source/README.md

 ### 🌱 Currenty Activities
 I am currently learning Basic HTML, CSS and JavaScript as well as git.
 Also i am trying a little python and powershell.
 As Code Editor i am working with VS Code.

-My projects are mainly learing projects, no productive code.
-So i would be happy about suggestions for improval.
+My projects are mainly learning projects, no productive code.
+So i would be happy about suggestions for improvement.
 Looking forward to your issue.

 ### Values
-- Optimisim / Positive Mindset
+- Optimism / Positive Mindset
-- Curiousity
+- Curiosity
 - Technology enthusiasm

 ### Topics